 What Is Malware?

-Malware is malicious programs or software used for the intent of harming or gaining unauthorized access to exploited devices and networks.
+Malware is malicious programs or software used with the intent of harming or gaining unauthorized access to exploited devices and networks.
 Malware infections replicate and spread to devices connected to a network.
 They may seek to crash systems and steal private information from any connected devices.
-It is often initially delivered to computers and networks in the form of fake apps, links, email and attachments, texts, and more.
-To convince people to accidentally infect their computer or other devices, the criminal behind the attack may use social engineering to manipulate their targets.
+It is often initially delivered to computers and networks in the form of fake apps, links, emails and attachments, texts, and more.
+To convince people to accidentally infect their computers or other devices, the criminal behind the attack may use social engineering to manipulate their targets.

 Different Types Of Malware To Watch Out For